tpai/chatgpt-plugin-linkedin-profile/README.md

 ## Usage

-⚠️ **The plugin is currently under review by OpenAI.** You can install the unverified version if you would like to try it: `linkedin-profile-svc.tonypa.in`
+You can install the unverified version if you would like to try it: `linkedin-profile-svc.tonypa.in`

 ![](images/install_unverified.gif)